-Turn our real or faux fur coat or stole into lovely teddy bears.
-Fur takes more time to work with and our price reflects that.
+Turn your fur coat into lovely teddy bears.
+Making a memory bear from your fur coat or stole takes more time and our price reflects that.
 Real fur requires a special treatment to help preserve the hide.
 Faux fur offers its own special challenge because the fibers are thicker.

 Each fur memory bear has jointed arms and legs, acrylic safety-lock eyes, plastic nose and comes with a scarf or satin ribbon.
 We try to use the lining of the coat for the scarf and accents whenever possible.

 - $115 (plus shipping) for a 10″-14″ memory bear

 - $135 (plus shipping) for a 16″ or 18″ memory bear

 - $165 (plus shipping) for a 20″ memory bear

 NOTE: For Mouton, Fox, Raccoon, Coyote and Seal.
 We can’t make a teddy bear smaller than 16″.
 Because of the thickness of the hide or density of the long fur, these furs simply don’t work for smaller memory bears.